-As noted in last year's Report to Congress, although the overall number of complaints may appear to be large, it must be noted that millions of persons with disabilities in the United States travel by air each year, and the vast majority of them do not file a disability-related air travel complaint.2
+As noted in last year's Report to Congress, although the overall number of complaints may appear to be large, it must be noted that millions of persons with disabilities in the United States travel by air each year, and the vast majority of them do not file a disability-related air travel complaint.4

 The complaint numbers should not be interpreted as reflecting violations of law as the data being provided were taken directly from reports submitted by carriers.
 The Department has not audited or verified these consumer complaint numbers nor has the Department reviewed the substance of the complaints filed with the carriers to determine whether the incidents constituted violations of the ACAA or the provisions of 14 CFR Part 382.
-The Department's Enforcement Office will audit carriers as it deems necessary in the future to ensure accurate reporting.
-In 2009, 2010 and 2011, the Enforcement Office conducted a number of on-site investigations, which involved reviewing carrier records to, among other things, verify the accuracy of the carrier's disability reporting.
-In May 2010, one carrier was fined \$100,000 for undercounting disability-related complaints and in February of 2011, one carrier was fined \$2.0 million for
+The Department's Enforcement Office does, however, investigate each complaint filed directly with DOT's Aviation Consumer Protection Division.
+The Department's Enforcement Office also audits carriers as it deems necessary to ensure accurate reporting.
+In 2009, 2010, 2011 and 2012, the Enforcement Office conducted a number of on-site investigations, which involved reviewing carrier records to, among other things, verify the accuracy of the carrier's disability reporting.
+As a result of these on-site investigations, the Enforcement Office discovered several instances where carriers were undercounting disability-related complaints and assessed fines against them.
+Most recently, in January, February and May 2012, three carriers were fined \$100,000 for violating numerous provisions of the ACAA regulation, including undercounting disability-related complaints.
+Four categories of information are being presented in this report: data from each carrier; summary totals for U.S. air carriers; summary totals for foreign air carriers; and summary totals for all carriers.
+The data are presented in charts similar to the charts in which covered U.S. and foreign air carriers are required to submit their reports; each chart contains 13 categories of disabilities on the horizontal axis and 13 categories of complaints on the vertical axis.

-2 According to data obtained through the National Household Travel Survey conducted by DOT's Bureau of Transportation Statistics (BTS) in 2001 and 2002, more than 17 million persons with disabilities in the U.S. travel by air each year.
+4 According to data obtained through the National Household Travel Survey conducted by DOT's Bureau of Transportation Statistics (BTS) in 2001 and 2002, more than 17 million persons with disabilities in the U.S. travel by air each year.
 The most recent National Household Travel Survey was completed in 2009; however, the 2009 National Household Travel Survey does not include data regarding the number of persons with disabilities that traveled by air.
-However, based on the increase of domestic and international enplanement by U.S. carriers from approximately 625.3 million persons in 2001 to approximately 736.5 million persons in 2011, it can be assumed that more than 20 million persons with disabilities traveled by air in the U.S. in 2011.
+However, based on the increase of domestic and international enplanement by U.S. carriers from approximately 625.3 million persons in 2001 to approximately 742.7 million persons in 2012, it can be assumed that more than 20 million persons with disabilities traveled by air in the U.S. in 2012.